DeWolfRobin/tf2-bot-kicker/README.md

 6. Go to "General"
 7. Under "Launch Options" add `-condebug`
 8. Configure `./config.properties` to your wishes (see below)
+9. Add your name in code.py where it says `myname=`
-9. You're good to go!
+10. You're good to go!
 Simply run the script using `start.bat`!

 ## CONFIGURING CONFIG.PROPERTIES
 Open the config.properties file with a simple text editor (I prefer Notepad++, regular Notepad will work as well)